konomu/lagrange-personal/_posts/2024-12-22-wa-ga-addendum.md

 Since writing [A Guide to は and が](wa-ga-basics), I've come to realize that some usages of が are difficult to explain with the typology given by Noda (野田 1996).
 Technically, his sentence typology covers most of the sentences I will explain in this article, but they function distinctly from typical sentences you will see in Noda's categories, so I believe they deserve their own descriptions.
 Also, I am writing this because I've never seen any of these sentence forms described in English-language Japanese-learning resources (except for a mention of breakdown sentences in Kuno's *The Structure of the Japanese Language*).
 All information and examples that follow come from 今田 (2010).

+"Noun sentences" are sentences with a noun as its predicate.
+We will look at four sentence forms, all of which are topicless noun sentences, and all of which contain が.

 I call these "atypical" noun sentences, but that doesn't mean that they are exceedingly rare.
 I notice these sentences used in both speech and writing quite often, but the "typical" sentences described in the main guide still make up the vast majority of sentences.
-We will look at four sentence forms, all of which are topicless noun sentences, and all of which contain が.

 # <a name="ndns" style="text-decoration: none; pointer-events: none;">Neutral-Description Noun Sentences (中立叙述型名詞述語文)